 - Increased demand for a better communication strategy for brand positioning to gain market share

 - Increased participation in funding local start-ups by retail giants like eBay, Amazon

 - More start-ups may shut shop due to fund crunch despite e-commerce revolution

 - Large players may rethink their business models to a more sustainable one.

-Some of the issues that would need to be taken care of this year are logistics and supply chain infrastructure which should to be strengthened for faster and better delivery, creating a more secure internet transaction, building customer trust, COD to be tackled as we move to Tier-2 & Tier-3 cities, a more careful management of returns and most importantly, being able to bridge the gap between the consumer and the product.
+Some of the issues that needs to be taken care of this year are logistics and supply chain infrastructure which should be strengthened for faster and better delivery, creating a more secure internet transaction, building customer trust, COD to be tackled as we move to Tier-2 & Tier-3 cities, a more careful management of returns and most importantly, being able to bridge the gap between the consumer and the product.